 Baltimore Vegan Meetup Group gathers at Mr. Chan Szechuan restaurant in Pikesville, MD, on third Wednesdays at 7 pm.
 Mr. Chan’s menu offers a sumptuous variety with more tasty vegan options than any other local restaurant.
 Meetings attract a large group of friendly, supportive people. http://www.meetup.com/The-Baltimore-Vegan-Meetup-Group/

-• A LIFE CONNECTED is a terrific, upbeat 12-minute video that explains the vegan philosophy and lifestyle.
+VIDEO - "A Life Connected" is a terrific, upbeat 12-minute video that explains the vegan philosophy and lifestyle.
 Excellent for both children and adults! https://www.youtube.com/watch?v=U6_hjA4cdjM

 PLEASE BRING EMPTY INKJET & TONER CARTRIDGES to Earthsave and Meetup events for recycling.
-Our nonprofit group receives is compensated for every cartridge we recycle.
+Our nonprofit group is compensated for every cartridge we recycle.
 Thank you so much!